hashicorp/consul/plugin/cache/README.md

 # cache

+## Name

+*cache* - enables a frontend cache.

+## Description

-*cache* enables a frontend cache.
-It will cache all records except zone transfers and metadata records.
+With *cache* enabled all records except zone transfers and metadata records will be cached for up to 3600s.
+Caching is mostly useful in a scenario when fetching data from the backend (upstream, database, etc.) is expensive.

 ## Syntax